 - 2 cloves garlic, crushed in press

-- 5 tbsp extra virgin olive oil, divided
+- 5 tablespoon extra virgin olive oil, divided

 - 1 lemon, zested